developepper/capsaicin/docs/cli.md

 - show the planning brief, status, cycle counters, and materialization state
 - show planned tickets and dependencies
+- show materialized implementation tickets with readiness/dependency state when the epic is approved
 - show open planning findings
 - with `--verbose`, include run and transition history